 The New Participant Portal is for applicants who have never been accepted and participated in the DEVELOP Program before, as well as for those participants who participated in the program more than a year ago (previous 3 terms) from the current application window.
 The Previous Participant Portal is for applicants who were previously selected and participated in the DEVELOP National Program at one of the locations within the last year (previous 3 terms) from the current application window.
 The Previous Participant Application focuses on the experience the applicant had during their time at DEVELOP.
-If you are eligible for the program, you will receive a link to the new or returning participant application, based on your responses to the eligibility questions.
+If you are eligible for the program, you will receive an application portal link to the new or returning participant application, based on your responses to the eligibility questions.
 Please ensure you have answered all questions within the eligibility portal.
 If all questions have been answered and you do not immediately receive an application portal link following submission, then you are currently not eligible to apply to the DEVELOP Program.

 Do I need to fill out the entire application in one sitting?

-It is recommended for applicants to use the application questions on the SSAI DEVELOP application homepage to prepare your responses prior to starting your application, and then copy and paste your responses into the application form.
+It is recommended for applicants to review the application questions on the “Apply to DEVELOP” homepage to prepare your responses prior to starting your application, and then copy and paste your responses into the application form.
 However, applicants are able to save their applications as a draft, exit the site, and return later to continue working on it.
 At the bottom of each page, there are options to “Save Draft” and “Save.”
 To return to your draft application, you will use the login information you initially created in the application portal to log back in.

 Will the application save as I fill it out?

 Applicants are able to save their applications at any point by clicking on the “Save Draft” button at the bottom of the page.
 Applicants can save their applications as a draft, exit the site, and return later to continue working on it.
 At the bottom of each page, there are options to “Save Draft” and “Save.”
-To return to your draft application, you will use the login information you initially created.
+To return to your draft application, you will use the login information you initially created in the application portal.